PrinceLuck/Wicket/README.md

     sudo npm install -g git://github.com/jsdoc3/jsdoc.git
     jsdoc /var/www/static/wicket/wicket.src.js

-Either way, make sure you invoke `jsdoc` from a directory you can write to; it will output documentation to your current working directory.
+Either way, make sure you invoke `jsdoc` from a directory in which you have write access; it will output documentation to your current working directory.

 ## Build Information ##